 Conforming Mortgage Benefits

-Both homebuyers and lenders may enjoy benefits from conforming mortgages that are not available for every mortgage type.
-Conforming mortgages tend to be viewed as lower risk mortgages.
+Both homebuyers and lenders may benefit from conforming mortgages that are not available for every mortgage type.
+Conforming mortgages tend to be viewed as lower-risk mortgages.

 For this reason, borrowers who get a conforming mortgage may have a lower interest rate and low down payment options not available with other mortgages.
-Plus, it is generally easier to qualify for a conforming mortgage than a non-conforming loan.
+It is generally easier to qualify for a conforming mortgage than a non-conforming loan.

 Finally, borrowers who get a conforming mortgage may have more options for a lender.
 Because conforming mortgages are eligible for purchase by government-backed agencies, the lender can more easily resell a conforming mortgage.
 This makes a conforming mortgage a better investment because they can quickly sell the loan as part of an investment package.

 There are many different types of mortgages available to U.S. homebuyers.
 It’s important to understand the differences between some of the main types available, especially regarding their classification as conforming or non-conforming.

 Loans that surpass the upper limits set for conforming mortgages are known as non-conforming or jumbo mortgages.
 These loans are generally riskier, carrying higher interest rates and down payment requirements.
 Non-conforming loans cannot be bought in the secondary market by Freddie Mac or Fannie Mae, leaving lenders without a government-backed guarantee.

 A conventional mortgage is any loan offered through a private lender instead of a government agency.
 The size of the loan does not affect whether it is a conventional loan.
 However, only some conventional loans are conforming, based on whether they conform to the qualifying standards of the FHFA.

 - All home loans by a private lender are conventional.